Frozen Frames

 My camera was an extremely prized possession for me, and I handled it with great care.
 If my sister (who was then about nine) asked me if she could borrow the camera, I would insist that she put her hand through the safety loop first.
 I also clearly remember a day (when we were on our trip to Goa), a friend of mine dropped my camera and I'd felt shocked, sad, angry and a lot of other emotions, all at once!

-With my camera, I clicked pictures of everything in the college - from the grass to the college cat (Edward), the bumchums to the beautiful buildings that made up the campus...even fallen flowers!
+With my camera, I clicked pictures of everything in the college - from the grass to the college cat (Edward), from the bumchums to the beautiful buildings that made up the campus...even fallen flowers!
 I would click pictures of random things at home, and even take the camera with me when I visited my cousins or grandparents, where I would click more pictures!
-And I would upload them to my (old, now deleted) Facebook albums.
+And I would upload them all to my (old, now deleted) Facebook albums.

 Back then, I loved my camera and the ability it gave me to freeze the frame that caught my eye and save it for all posterity.
 I don't know when I outgrew that love, that obsession, that almost- compulsive need to carry it around everywhere.
 Maybe it was on the day I got my first smartphone, with cameras in the front and back?